vectordotdev/vector/rfcs/2021-10-14-9811-vrl-performance.md

 This is probably not ready yet until this PR for `BTreeMap` lands. https://github.com/rust-lang/rust/pull/77438

-### Optimization

-With the code as a single dimension array of Bytecode, it could be possible to scan the code for patterns and reorganise the Bytecode so it can run in a more optimal way.

-A lot more thought and research needs to go into this before we can consider implementing these changes.

 ### Optimizing stdlib functions

 There is a small number of functions in the stdlib that follow a pattern of